tetherto/wdk-wallet-btc/README.md

 # @wdk/wallet-btc

-A simple and secure package to manage BIP-44 wallets for the Bitcoin blockchain.
+A simple and secure package to manage BIP-84 (SegWit) wallets for the Bitcoin blockchain.
 This package provides a clean API for creating, managing, and interacting with Bitcoin wallets using BIP-39 seed phrases and Bitcoin-specific derivation paths.

 ## 🔍 About WDK